seventeentwentynine/maskit_public/README.md

 ## maskit_public
-Public facing release of the maskit plugin and the model developed during CMPT415 Fall 2024
+Public facing (early) release of the maskit plugin and the model developed during CMPT415 Fall 2024

+Currently the model is under testing and should be used cautiously.
+We have tested this on the Politifact dataset and achieved approximately 77% F1 score.

 ### Loading a Plugin in Firefox Using about:debugging
 ### Prerequisites